 Inspired by Courtney Carver in her book Soulful Simplicity

-Do you ever feel like, in everyday rush of things, you don’t even know anymore what you want or what you need?
+Do you ever feel like, in the everyday rush of things, you don’t even know anymore what you want or what you need?

 That you are going through the motions of the day, without really finding time and space not to follow what fills you up with joy, but even to understand what it is that would make you joyful today?

-Try this five-minute long practice to bring back a bit of your connection with yourself and to start listening to yourself better.
+Try this five-minute-long practice to bring back a bit of your connection with yourself and to start listening to yourself better.

 Ideally, choose a time each day when you can sit alone quietly for a few minutes.

 While you don’t need to do anything special, it may help to light a candle and keep a pen and paper nearby to jot down anything that comes up.
-Sit on the floor, a chair, your bed, anywhere you feel comfortable, and take a few breaths to settle in and recognise the significance of creating space to listen to your heart.
+Sit on the floor, a chair, your bed, anywhere you feel comfortable, and take a few breaths to settle in and recognize the significance of creating space to listen to your heart.